cloudspokes/tco-api/README.md

 The API uses the ActionHero framework.
 If you are not familiar with it, please [checkout their wiki](http://actionherojs.com/wiki) especially the sections for actions and initializers.
 You may also want to check out their [tutorial](https://github.com/evantahler/actionhero-tutorial).
 There is also sample code in the /actions and /initializers directories above to get you started.

+[The API documentation is available at our apiary project](http://docs.tcoapi.apiary.io/) and should be used as the basis for building this API.
+Please refer to it often.
+If you find something wrong with the API or need something added or modified, please use github issues.
+All code submitted for this project must have accompanying tests or it will not be accepted.

 The data for the API resides in Salesforce and is sync'd to Postgres using [Heroku Connect](https://www.heroku.com/connect) (HC).
 When building the API you will only use Postgres but just be aware that data is being sync'd back and forth.
 You can [find more info on HC here](https://devcenter.heroku.com/articles/herokuconnect).

 When HC creates the tables in Postgres is uses the Salesforce style table and field names, except the database uses only lower-case letters.
 Therefore, the table that holds all of the Event data will be called `tco_event__c` and any custom fields that were added will also contain `__c`, example `start_time__c`.
 The Saleforce Id field is renamed as `sfid` in the database table.